 Particulate matter plus corona: double hazard to the health – double protection by Trotec's high-performance air purifiers

 As a result of this analysis, protection against an airborne infection with the coronavirus can be effectively increased by using Trotec high-performance air purifiers, since these virus air cleaners with their H14 HEPA filter technology not only reliably filter out virus-carrying aerosols from the room air, but also reliably keep the pollution by particulate matter in the room air at a very low level.

-Permanent air pollution control with Trotec's high-performance air purifiers such as the TAC XT, TAC V+, TAC M, TAC ECO or AirgoClean® One therefore offers all-round maximum protection of the breathing air against airborne health hazards.
+Permanent air pollution control with Trotec's high-performance air purifiers such as the TAC XT, TAC V+, TAC M, TAC ECO, TAC BASIC or AirgoClean® One therefore offers all-round maximum protection of the breathing air against airborne health hazards.
 Since, as proven by recognized calculations, approx. 8.8 million premature deaths per year worldwide can be solely attributed to particulate matter, which is distinctly more than the 7.2 million deaths caused by smoking!

 03.17 – Do virus air cleaners from Trotec also reduce the harmful particulate matter pollution in the room air?

-As professional air cleaners with effective HEPA H14 filter technology "made in Germany", the TAC XT, TAC V+, TAC M, TAC ECO and AirgoClean® One are universal guarantors of clean air in interior spaces.
+As professional air cleaners with effective HEPA H14 filter technology "made in Germany", the TAC XT, TAC V+, TAC M, TAC ECO, TAC BASIC and AirgoClean® One are universal guarantors of clean air in interior spaces.
 These devices are not only able to filter virus-laden aerosol particles and bacteria from the room air with proven efficiency, but they equally reliably filter out harmful particles of particulate matter or spores.